felipecastilhos/compose-test-sample/README.md

 This project helped me understand how to add screenshot testing on Android using Jetpack Compose and [pedrovgs/Shot](https://github.com/pedrovgs/Shot) library

-After this I'd applied this concept on two commercial apps.
+After this I'd applied this concept on two commercial apps to garantee quality on Design System components.

 ---